sigp/lighthouse/book/src/merge-migration.md

 # Merge Migration

-This document provides detail for users who want to run a Lighthouse node on post-merge Ethereum.
+[The Merge](https://ethereum.org/en/roadmap/merge/) has occurred on mainnet on 15<sup>th</sup> September 2022.
+This document provides detail of what users need to do in the past (before The Merge) to run a Lighthouse node on a post-merge Ethereum network.
+This document now serves as a  record of the milestone upgrade.

-> The merge occurred on mainnet in September 2022.

 ## Necessary Configuration

 There are two configuration changes required for a Lighthouse node to operate correctly throughout the merge:

-1. You *must* run your own execution engine such as Geth or Nethermind alongside Lighthouse.
+1. You *must* run your own execution engine such as Besu, Erigon, Geth or Nethermind alongside Lighthouse.
    You *must* update your `lighthouse bn` configuration to connect to the execution engine using new flags which are documented on this page in the [Connecting to an execution engine](#connecting-to-an-execution-engine) section.